In this article:

 Sellers generally won’t make changes for cosmetic preference or repair something that is nearing the end of its useful life.
 If a system is in working order, they will not replace it just because it’s on the older side.

 If a buyer signs an “as-is” contract — which is only allowed in some states — they release the seller from the responsibility to make any repairs and must accept the home in its current condition.
 That being said, if a home inspection reveals too many problems, the buyer can walk away from the sale.

 Who pays for the repairs?

 In many cases, the contract the buyer and the seller negotiated determines who pays for the repairs.
-If the buyer agreed to an as-is contract, legally the buyer is the one responsible for the repairs.
+If the buyer agreed to an as-is contract, then it's up for them to make repairs on their own.

 Another contract you may come across is a “standard contract,” which is a type of contract that requires the seller to pay for select repairs, as long as they don’t need to spend past a certain dollar amount.

 Generally, who ends up funding the repairs comes down to negotiations and what the market looks like.
-In a buyer’s market, the seller may need to be willing to pay for repairs if they’re struggling to sell their home as-is.
-On the flip side, buyers may have to foot the bill in a seller's market if they want their offer to stand out as competitive.
+In a buyer’s market, the seller may need to be willing to pay for repairs if they’re struggling to sell their home.
+On the other hand, buyers may have to foot the bill in a seller's market if they want their offer to stand out from other bidders.

 Because there are no set rules about who pays for what, buyers will want to work with their real estate agent or attorney to negotiate who pays for repairs when making their offer.